 I’m not going to give the typical answer to this one.
 Yes, there are good reasons to study information technology.
 You’d be entering a growth industry with plenty of job openings and strong job security.
 High salaries are also available in many of the specialist fields such as software engineering and data science.

 But let’s go a bit more fundamental.
 Information technology is a good degree to study because you’ll gain valuable skills and create diverse job opportunities.
-Choosing to studying IT is essentially a risk-free choice with high payoffs.
+Choosing to studying IT is essentially a risk-free choice with high payoffs, especially with easy access to the best IT courses online.

 By studying computer technology, you’ll gain skills that will give you long-term career advantages.
 People are put off by technical degrees, which is why the labor market is oversupplied with would-be psychologists, lawyers, writers, actors and journalists.
 In tech fields such as cyber security and data analytics, by contrast, essentially every qualified person can get a professional job.